Megha849/HygieiaDocs/pages/hygieia/api-audit/api-audit.md

 [![Docker Stars](https://img.shields.io/docker/stars/capitalone/hygieia-api.svg)](https://hub.docker.com/r/capitalone/hygieia-api/)
 [![Docker Stars](https://img.shields.io/docker/pulls/capitalone/hygieia-api.svg)](https://hub.docker.com/r/capitalone/hygieia-api/)

+Hygieia audit API is a collection of API endpoints that serve to audit CICD data gathered by Hygieia collectors.
+The audit API provides endpoints to audit individual widgets on the Dashboard.
+In addition to these endpoints, Hygieia also provides a dashboard-level audit API.

+The audit API logic adds various audit flags depending on the data.
+For a  detailed listing of the audit flags, see the audit-api module's [model package](https://github.com/capitalone/Hygieia/blob/master/api-audit/src/main/java/com/capitalone/dashboard/model/AuditStatus.java).

+For detailed information on audit APIs, see the Swagger documentation.

 Hygieia project uses Spring Boot to package the API as an executable JAR file with dependencies.

 ## Setup Instructions